AlphaGit/alphas-manifesto-blog/_posts/2019/2019-04-21-running-openais-gpt-2.md

 excerpt_separator: <!--more-->
 title: Running OpenAI's GPT-2
 categories:
   - AI
 tags:
   - AI
   - OpenAI
 subtitle: Play with the most powerful text generator so far
+description: >-
+  Explore the OpenAI GPT-2 model with an easy-to-use Google Colaboratory notebook and using a local version with Docker.
+Learn how to fine-tune, generate text with and without initial seeds and more.
 ---

 ![GPT-2]({{ site.baseurl }}/assets/gpt2.jpg)